TWELVE NEW RECIPES: Milk chocolate and raspberry is one of the 12 new varieties of Maison Cailler chocolate.

 “We are showing consumers that we are a real business, with real people, who work here every day making chocolate for them to enjoy,” adds Mr Lacroix.

-DEFINITION OF LUXURY: Maison Cailler is inspired by the Gruyère region of Switzerland and the quality of ingredients that can be found there.
+DEFINITION OF LUXURY: Maison Cailler is inspired by the Gruyère region of Switzerland.

 Luxurious locations to taste chocolate